Confraternities in Nigeria: Current situation

-During the first weeks of the school year, confraternity alumni and members swarm campuses recruiting new members.
-Initiation ceremonies normally involve severe beatings, in order to test their endurance, as well as ingestion of a liquid mixed with blood.
-Male initiates may sometimes be required to pass an additional hurdle before becoming full members, including raping a popular female student or a female member of the university staff.
+During the first weeks of the school year, confraternity alumni and members recruit new members.
+Initiation ceremonies may involve severe beatings to test endurance.
+A 2001 research report said that male initiates may sometimes be required to drink blood or rape women.
 Among the all-female Jezebels or Amazons, prospective members may be required to undergo six rounds of rough sexual intercourse or fight with a group of women or against a much stronger man.
 Cults also charge annual membership fees of between 10,000 (US$80) and 30,000 naira.

-Frequent criminal activity for cults include intimidating professors into giving high grades, including by burning their cars or briefly abducting their children.
+Frequent criminal activity for cults includes intimidating professors into giving high grades, including by burning their cars or briefly abducting their children.
 Since the 1980s, confraternities have murdered people who are thought to have 'stolen' a member's girlfriend, or "sugar daddy" in the case of female groups.
 Female groups began operating as prostitution rings relatively early.
 The majority of confraternities, as of 2005, were engaged in a variety of money-making criminal activities, ranging from cybercrime to armed robbery and kidnapping.
 Cult members may also get money from political figures, who wish to intimidate their opponents.

 The exact death toll of confraternity activities is unclear.
-One estimate in 2002 was that 250 people had been killed in campus cult-related murders in the previous decade, while the Exam Ethics Project lobby group estimated that 115 students and teachers had been killed between 1993 and 2003.
-However those figures pale into insignificance when compared with recent cult activities in Benin city, the Edo state capital in 2008 and 2009, with over 40 cult related deaths recorded monthly.
+One estimate in 2002 was that 250 people had been killed in campus cult-related murders in the 1990s, while the Exam Ethics Project lobby group estimated that 115 students and teachers had been killed between 1993 and 2003.

-In the Niger River delta, confraternities are deeply enmeshed in the conflict in the oil-rich delta.
-Most of the campus cults have been accused of kidnapping foreign oil workers for ransom, while many of the militant groups, such as the Movement for the Emancipation of the Niger Delta (MEND), employ confraternity members as combatants; Soboma George, head of street and creek confraternity The Outlaws, is also a MEND commander.
+Confraternities are involved in the conflict in the Niger Delta.
+Campus cults have been accused of kidnapping foreign oil workers for ransom, while many of the militant groups, such as the Movement for the Emancipation of the Niger Delta (MEND), employ confraternity members as combatants; Soboma George, head of the street and creek confraternity The Outlaws, is also a MEND commander.

-Campus cults also offer opportunities to members after graduation.
-As confraternities have extensive connections with political and military figures, they offer excellent alumni networking opportunities.
-The Supreme Vikings Confraternity, for example, boasts that twelve members of the Rivers State House of Assembly are cult members.
+As confraternities have connections with political and military figures, they offer alumni networking opportunities after graduation.
+The Supreme Vikings Confraternity, for example, says that twelve members of the Rivers State House of Assembly are cult members.